paulipa/sico-wiki/community/doctrines.md

 > Offical doctrines such as the ferox and moa fleet are what we use for all imporant operations {.is-success}

+---

 ## [HD Doctrines](/community/doctrines/HD-Doctrines)
+These are the doctrines used by Haunting Deity.